Brand identity constantly evolves, and changes in public opinion and bad press can tarnish a company’s brand.

 Uber wanted to create a full brand experience, and they considered a broad spectrum of elements to craft it.

-Uber’s redesign includes a custom typeface, photography, illustration, and composition system for layout of advertising and promotional materials.
+Uber’s redesign includes a custom typeface, photography, illustration, and composition system for the layout of advertising and promotional materials.

 Wolff-Olins summed up the project goals on their case study site: